 Will one speeding ticket affect insurance premiums?

 In general, yes, one speeding ticket will affect insurance.
 But how much will one speeding ticket affect insurance?
-You should expect an increase of 21%-136% at your next renewal for a ticket going 11-29 mph over the speed limit.
+You should expect an increase of 19%-64% at your next renewal for a ticket.
 However, some insurance companies do not increase insurance rates after one ticket — depending on how fast you are going.

 Does a first-time speeding ticket affect the cost of insurance?

 In most cases, a first-time speeding ticket will increase your insurance costs.
-But a handful of insurance companies might offer you a reprieve on a first-time offense — the rates for a speeding ticket 11–29 mph over the speed limit experience the smallest increase at Allstate, USAA, and State Farm.
+But a handful of insurance companies might offer you a reprieve on a first-time offense —State Farm, Progressive and Allstate have the lowest premium increases following a speeding ticket.

 Will my insurance go up if someone gets a ticket in my car?